JoeW2225/tewk6asgnmt/README.md

 import { useEffect } from "react"

 export default function Gps({ onGpsUpdate }) {

+^^^This is a React functional component called Gps.
+It receives a prop called onGpsUpdate (from parent GrowthPoints.jsx)

     useEffect(() => {
         const gpsInterval = setInterval(() => {